What is night diving and 21 night diving tips for your first night dive

 The other benefit of diving at twilight is you may get to see the change in activity between the day time creatures and the ones that come out at night.
 You’ll get to witness the changes in the ‘shift,‘ i.e. from the day-shift to the night-shift.

 15. Take things slowly on a night dive

 On a night dive slow everything down even more than a day time dive.
 On most night dives you’ll only cover a small area.
 This slowed-down-scuba-dive will mean you really get to see what’s hidden in the reef or wreck you’re diving on.

-16. Don’t shine the light directly into creatures eyes
+16. Don’t shine your dive light directly into creatures eyes

 Be respectful of the creatures and their home you are visiting.
 Always shine your torch light to one side of the animals you see, so they are not blinded by the light.

-A fabulous night dive on the Thistlegorm Wreck in the Red Sea I saw the two large turtles.
+My favourite night dive was on the Thistlegorm Wreck in the Red Sea when I saw the two large turtles.
 We were very careful where and how we shone the light towards these beautiful creatures.

 17. Getting separated on a night dive

-If you get separated on a night dive you can try switching your light off to start with.
-It’s likely you’ll be able to see your buddy in the dark.
-However, if the water you’re diving is low visibility, you may not see their light.
+If you get separated on a night dive try switching your light off.
+It’s likely you’ll be able to spot your buddy in the dark.
+But if you’re diving is low visibility you may not see their dive light.

 18. Be prepared to see different things and stay calm and relaxed